anggapradanaa/Binary_Classification_of_Insurance_Cross_Selling_-Kaggle_Playground_Prediction_Competition-/README.md

 # Binary_Classification_of_Insurance_Cross_Selling_Kaggle_Playground_Prediction_Competition-
+# Overview
+Welcome to the 2024 Kaggle Playground Series!
+We plan to continue in the spirit of previous playgrounds, providing interesting an approachable datasets for our community to practice their machine learning skills, and anticipate a competition each month.

-Predict which customers respond positively to an automobile insurance offer.
-(Rank 610/2234)
+Your Goal: The objective of this competition is to predict which customers respond positively to an automobile insurance offer.

+# Evaluation
+Submissions are evaluated using area under the ROC curve using the predicted probabilities and the ground truth targets.

+Rank (610/2234)
 <img src = 'https://github.com/anggapradanaa/Binary_Classification_of_Insurance_Cross_Selling_-Kaggle_Playground_Prediction_Competition-/blob/main/Leaderboard.png'>